No results were found...

 8. Offer free shipping

-You're not the only one trying to get your subscribers to buy during Christmas.
+You're not the only business trying to get your subscribers to buy during Christmas.
 The holidays are competitive for marketers, so you have to reduce every friction point that can stop consumers from buying—and shipping costs are a big one.

 If you sell physical products consider offering free shipping, just like Tattly did in their Christmas newsletter below.